Updated 10 Jan 2022

 America's first delta-winged jet appeared almost by accident.
 In response to a 1945 USAAF requirement, Convair proposed a swept-wing design with a V tail.
 They then found that lengthening the root chord improved it and led directly to a thin-wing delta.
 With a symmetrical aerofoil, no tail plane would be needed, just a huge fin.
 Lippisch was involved in some of the discussions, but it seems that his role was more one of offering moral support than technical originality.
 A research prototype emerged as the XF-92A and flew in 1948.

-Recalling how closely this follows Dunne's prescription, we need not be too surprised to learn that this conical treatment also helped with the inherently unpleasant stall behaviour of the symmetrical swept wing at low speeds.
-However there is nothing to suggest that Jones and his colleagues knew anything of their predecessor, and indeed they arrived at the design via a very different route.
+Recalling how closely this conical treatment follows Dunne's prescription, we need not be too surprised to learn that it also helped with the inherently unpleasant stall behaviour of the swept symmetrical-aerofoil wing at low speeds.
+Mason further noted that, "although the camber shape was developed based on supersonic flow theory, the main benefits of conical camber for drag reduction occurred at subsonic speeds."
+Curiously such observations seem to have languished unread and nobody ever picked up on these properties.
+But there is not even this much in the records to suggest that Jones and his colleagues knew anything of their pioneering predecessor, and indeed they arrived at the design via a very different route.

 In 1950, around the time that Reimar Horten seems to have been making some modest advances in proverse yaw and with conical camber yet to appear on the F-102, Jones made a related rediscovery and further advance.
 He revisited the span loading problem according to various criteria, among other results deriving a bell-shaped curve similar to Prandtl's and with broadly similar criteria.
 In particular, he derived the lift distribution for minimum induced drag, for a given total lift and structural bending moment, while allowing the span to vary.
 He thus effectively rediscovered Prandtl's curve (of which he apparently had no knowledge).